ranveer4744/Tic-Tac-Toe/README.md

 ## How does it work?
 There are 4 classes (computer_player, human_player, game, board).

 The board class creates the board, places marks onto the board, and checks if someone has won.
-It initialize method accepts the size of the board as a natural number and a hash of player marks, and if they are a computer or human.
+The initialize method accepts the size of the board as a natural number and a hash of player marks, and if they are a computer or human.
 True equals computer player, false equals human player --> (Eg. {x:true, y:false})

 The A.I. computer player is naive.
 The computer_player class is gets all of the possible positions on the board and arbitrarily selects one of the positions and places its' mark on that spot.